jpmv27/vim-template/README.rst

 Changes:

 - Add .gitignore for doc/tags
-- Fix issue with TemplateHere into empty buffer deleting last line of template
+- Fix issue with TemplateHere into empty buffer deleting last line of template (merged upstream)

 Changes are licensed under the same terms as the original